Missouri Valley Conference men's soccer tournament

 The Missouri Valley Conference men's soccer tournament is the conference championship tournament in soccer for the Missouri Valley Conference (MVC).
 The tournament has been held every year since the MVC began men's soccer competition in 1991.
 It is a single-elimination tournament and seeding is based on regular season conference records.
 The winner, declared conference champion, receives the conference's automatic bid to the NCAA Division I men's soccer championship.

+Creighton is the most winning team of the competition with 13 titles.